blenderous/blenderous.github.io/about.md

 ## How I would describe myself

-I would like to be the person who is both creative and also delivers.
+I am a person who is creative and also delivers.

 I am also a bit of a scientist because I like to get to the bottom of things and figure out how something is the way it is.